-Bright Start is a private provider that contracts with the South Carolina Department of Disabilities and Special Needs to provide Early Intervention (ages birth to 6) and Service Coordination (ages 3 into adulthood) in certain counties throughout South Carolina.
-We serve children who have developmental delays, special needs, intellectual disabilities, related disabilities, and Autism.
+Bright Start is a private provider that contracts with The South Carolina Department of Disabilities and Special Needs and The Department of Health and Human Services to provide Early Intervention (ages 0-6) and Case Management (ages 3 – adulthood) in numerous counties throughout South Carolina.
+We serve individuals who have developmental delays, special needs, intellectual disabilities, related disabilities, and Autism.

 To be eligible for these services under the Intellectual Disability category, all three of the following requirements must be met at the time of applying for eligibility.

 - Significantly below-average intellectual functioning (a valid IQ of approximately 70 or below as determined by IQ tests for children and adults and a clinical judgment for infants).

 - Concurrent deficits in adaptive functioning (how effectively an individual copes with common life demands for his or her age and cultural group) in at least two areas: communication, self care, home living, social/interpersonal skills, use of community resources, self-direction (e.g., ability to make decisions, seek assistance), functional academic skills, work, leisure, health and safety.
 Adaptive functioning refers to how well an individual copes with common life demands.